Beyond the Black Box: How Agentic Architectures Unlock Truly General Robotics

 Robots do not have to be static executors; they should be systems that compose and extend their own intelligence.

 In robotics, agents gain a unique advantage through simulation: a sandbox where they can invent, test, and scale new capabilities.
 Just as swarms of agents are being used to tackle open-ended problems like mathematics by exploring thousands of solution paths in parallel, agents in robotics can leverage simulation to explore and validate new capabilities, making adaptation both scalable and safe.
+Similar to how code or response correctness can be used as a signal for LLM post-training, verifiability from simulation can be a useful construct for making LLMs more robotics ready.

 Elasticity and unification for scale via accessible AI skills